matteo-girardi/matteo-girardi.github.io/oticon.md

 }
 </style>

-> The Oticon ON app is no longer available as Oticon has released a new one called Oticon Companion.
+> The Oticon ON app is no longer available on the AppStore as Oticon has released a new one called Oticon Companion.

+---

+At Oticon I have been part of the iOS team in Copenhagen.
+The other part of the team was located in Warsaw, Poland.
+One or twice a year, I travelled there to work closely together and strenghten our collaboration.
+This app was white-labelled for several brands app: Bernafon, Sonic and Philips.

+My responsibilities and tasks were the following:

+- UI development using UIKit
+- Developing the architecture of the app using MVVM-Coordinator, with RxSwift and Combine.
+- Developing the BLE layer using CoreBluetooth
+- Developing REST APIs with back-end teams

+Features & projects I have worked on:

+- Brand new UI supporting white-labelling.
+  Other apps (Bernafon, Sonic & Philips) were developed based on the Oticon ON app.
+- Localization of several languages
+- MyHearingDay feature: Recording audio data throughout the day and the showing it to the user.
+- Support new models of hearing aids: decoding new features and capabilities of the hearing aid throught Bluetooth.

+For a period of time, around six months, I have fulfilled the **Scrum Master** role of my team.

+---

+Following you will find a description of the Oticon ON app.

 The Oticon ON app is a companion application for Oticon hearing aids, designed to provide **enhanced functionality and control**.
-It is available for both iOS and Android devices and offers a **range of features tailored to improve the user experience** with Oticon hearing aids.
+It is available for both iOS (iPhone, iPad), Apple Watch and Android devices and offers a **range of features tailored to improve the user experience** with Oticon hearing aids.
 Here's a concise summary of key features:

 - `Remote Control`:
   Adjust volume and change programs directly from your smartphone.